SilverHalf/mount-balrior/decima/fast-guide.md

 # Melee Healer Quick Guide

-Your responsibilities over the entirety of the fight consist in:
+Your responsibilities (excluding basic healing and support as required by your role) consist in:
 1. Being close to the boss so that you are targeted by [Spreads].
 2. Intercepting [Greens] on their way to the boss.
 3. Providing <img class='inline stability'> [Stability] and CC at key moments.